nournahtay/BiomarkerDiscovery-Hackbio/Stage 3/README.md

-# **Gender-Based Comparative Gene Expression and Functional Enrichment in Melanoma Samples**
+# **Gender-Based Comparative Gene Expression and Functional Analysis on Melanoma Samples**

 ## **Description**
 This project explores the role that sex plays in Melanoma.
 It is split into multiple parts